May 07, 2023

 It seems that its developers want everyone to know the exact name of the group which attacked them.
 Nice practice, especially when we remember that they are very proud of the actions they do.
 They did not even implement any changes in their extensions after applying the 2.0 version, which has significant changes compared to the first version.

-LockBit 2.0 has the same core features - AES+ECC cipher, only 4KB of each file are encrypted, and a spyware module - but has the operations speed significantly buffed.
+LockBit 2.0, released in August 2021, has the same core features - AES+ECC cipher, only 4KB of each file are encrypted, and a spyware module - but has the operations speed significantly buffed.
+As an exfiltration toolkit, hackers opted for Stealbit and rclone - tools that allow to extract and upload data to the cloud storage.
 There is no clear reason for such improvements - LockBit 1.0 was far faster (twin- or even triplefold) than any of its counterparts.
 Another thing that was changed in 2.0 version is the list of possible locations for stolen data storage.
 In the first version, fraudsters were forced to specify the cloud storage, which is not the best solution: cloud hosting can easily ban the crooks’ account after the request of the attacked company.
-Now, they are free to choose between cloud storage and their own disks.
+Now, they are free to choose between cloud storage and their own disks, despite having rclone as a recommended option.a

 Comparison of LockBit 2.0 operations speed with counterparts